astroNils/MLtools/README.md

 pip install -r requirements.txt
 ```

 You should now have access to this module in Python.
-Note that if you have a windows machine

 ```bash
 python